tycobbb/unknown/README.md

-# stick game
+# wands

-vibing/fighting as a stick in a box
+vibing/fighting/dancing as a wand in a box